russcam/windows-installers/README.md

 # Windows installers for the Elastic stack

-This is the repository for the Elastick stack MSI-based Windows installers.
+This is the repository for the Elastic stack MSI-based Windows installers.

 ![Example Install Flow](images/example-flow.gif)